uutzinger/RasPi_InstallScripts/installSystem.md

 ```
 add:
 * hdmi_force_hotplug=1
-* hdmi_group=2
+* hdmi_group=1
-* hdmi_mode=85
+* hdmi_mode=16

-This gives you 720p.
-Mode 82 is supposed to give you 1080p but I have not been able to get 1080p output.
+This gives you 720p or 1080p.
+I have not been able to get 1080p output.

 ## Visual Code
 This editor needs more resouces than others but I still prefer and it works on RasPi